 11.7 Reprimand is an official written notification retained in a student's disciplinary file designed to inform the student that their behavior has been unacceptable.

 11.8 Restitution or compensation for loss, theft, deception, damage or injury which may take the form or appropriate service and/or monetary or material replacement.
 11.9 Warning is a sanction which advises a student that they have engaged in behavior that is unbecoming of a member of the University community.
+A warning may include a requirement to meet with a designated University official.
 This sanction remains in effect for a specified period of time, after which, it may be removed from the student's conduct record at the student's request.
 Any further misconduct during a sanction of warning may result in additional disciplinary action.

-11.10 Other Sanctions may include, but are not limited to, disenrollment, imposition of mandatory counseling requirements, referral for mandatory assessment by a qualified licensed professional, no contact orders, restrictions from specific areas in University buildings and/or on University grounds, restrictions from participating in intercollegiate athletics, extracurricular activities, and residential life activities; monetary fines; community service; disciplinary room change for residence students, and/or ban or removal from University housing facilities.
+11.10 Other Sanctions may include, but are not limited to, disenrollment, referral for mandatory assessment by a qualified licensed professional, no contact orders, restrictions from specific areas in University buildings and/or on University grounds, restrictions from participating in intercollegiate athletics, extracurricular activities, and residential life activities; monetary fines; community service; disciplinary room change for residence students, and/or ban or removal from University housing facilities.
 Students may also be required to meet periodically with a person designated by the Hearing Officer.